By Glen C. Strathy

 Once you have chosen your story goal – your protagonist's main objective – take some time to consider how that goal will be important to other characters in your novel.
 Are the people in your protagonist's world all struggling with the same kind of issue, for which they must either find or fail to find their own solution?
 Or are their hopes pinned on the success or failure of the protagonist?

 Now let's look at how to Use your Story Goal Create a Brief Plot Outline in less than an hour!

 *Based on Dramatica theory created by Melanie Anne Phillips and Chris Huntley.

-Do you have a question about story goals or any other aspect of novel writing?
-If so, visit our Questions About Novel Writing page to get the answers you need.
+Or, if you have a question about any other aspect of novel writing, submit your question to our Questions About Novel Writing page to get the answers you need.